(Second Sunday of Lent - Mk 9. 2-13)

 1) The six days

-c/o www.trc.catholicweb.com
+c/o www.trc.catholicweb.com |

-a. the glory of the Lord dwelt on Mount Sinai...”
+a. “the glory of the Lord dwelt on Mount Sinai...”
 (Ex 24.16) What happens after six days is an encounter with the Lord, speaking to us, and the sealing of the covenant.
 Six days lead us to the Sabbath – the seventh day made HOLY and the first thing in the Scripture to be called holy and set apart for God and therefore sharing in his perfect life.
 (Gen 2.2) It is not merely an attachment to the week of creation but it is the very GOAL of creation – the justification of Sabbath observance as well as a celebration of the power and wisdom of the Creator.

 b.
 In Mark 9.2, “and after six days…and he was transfigured before them.”
 Jesus was transfigured.